 4. No Interest

-Finally, Lowe’s may not regard the current market as simply necessitating the investment they would need to make in order to use Apple Pay.
+Finally, Lowe’s may not regard the current market as simply necessitating the investment they need to make to use Apple Pay.

-Incorporating digital wallets into their pay system requires a lot of investment and resources, something Lowe’s doesn’t want to do while it is not necessary.
+Incorporating digital wallets into their pay system requires a lot of investment and resources, something Lowe’s doesn’t want to do while it is unnecessary.